 Maximal Power FC999 Universal Battery Charger: This nicely built charger will charge AA, AAA, C, D, N, 9V, Ni-MH, Ni-CD, and Alkaline batteries.
 It has an LED display so that when you first put a battery in the charging bay, you know whether it is viable for charging or simply bad and ready to go back to the recycle box.
 Yes, it really works, even under solar power.

 SE BT20 9-Volt Battery Tester: I do not know anyone that is sorry they purchased or gifted an inexpensive battery tester.
 Mine sits in my desk drawer and is used 3 or 4 times a week.

-Survivor Outdoor Fixed Blade Knife with Fire Starter: This knife measures 7 inch long overall, has a full-tang stainless steel blade, is equipped with thick green cord-wrap handle, and has a nylon sheath plus a magnesium-alloy fire starter.
+Survivor Outdoor Fixed Blade Knife with Fire Starter: This knife measures 7 inches long overall, has a full-tang stainless steel blade, is equipped with thick green cord-wrap handle and has a nylon sheath plus a magnesium-alloy fire starter.
 How well does it work?
-This is not a Kershaw, Gerber or other high quality blade.
+This is not a Kershaw, Gerber or other high-quality blades.
 On the other hand, the fire starter works great (better than great) and is worth the price entire set.